 Therefore, according to FSI findings, it will take you between 575-600 hours to learn French.

-This study can be used to help you estimate how many hours it will take you to learn French and calculate how many weeks --or months, or years --based on how much time you want to dedicate per week.
+This study can be used to help you estimate how many hours it will take you to learn French and calculate how many weeks - or months, or years - it may take based on how much time you want to dedicate per week.